Source of Investment Funds for EB5 Cases

 Documenting the Lawful Source of Funds

 The type of evidence needed to document the lawful source of funds can vary tremendously from one EB5 case to the next, depending upon the form or forms of capital utilized to establish the new commercial enterprise.
 For example, if the EB5 investor is using income derived from a U.S. job, one would expect to evidence this with documents such as tax returns and pay stubs.
-These documents may need to further be supplemented with evidence that the investor had proper work authorization at the time the salary was earned.
+These documents may need to be supplemented further with evidence that the investor had proper work authorization at the time the salary was earned.
 Salary earned while working abroad, especially in countries with less formalized tax records and payment histories, may have to be documented in other ways, such as through affidavits and employment verification letters.

 Conclusion